rayraycodes/rails-accessibility-testing/docs_site/getting_started.md

 - `spec/system/all_pages_accessibility_spec.rb` - Comprehensive spec that tests all GET routes
 - Updates `spec/rails_helper.rb` (if using RSpec)

-**Note:** If you already have system tests set up in your Rails application, you can skip to Step 3.
-If you need help configuring Capybara or installing Chrome, see the [Troubleshooting section](#troubleshooting) below.

 ### Step 3: Run Your Tests

 The generator creates `spec/system/all_pages_accessibility_spec.rb` which automatically tests all GET routes in your application.